Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 The achievements in the set are a mix of progression and challenge achievements.
 The progression achievements are pretty typical for increasing Link's strength, obtaining key items or reaching new destinations.
 The challenge achievements are mostly focused on defeating bosses/minibosses under certain conditions.
 None of the challenge achievements are frustratingly difficult or require a significantly abnormal approach to gameplay.

 There is a long play of the hack available, but it was done with a slightly out dated version of the game.
-As such there are a few minor differences from the version of this game that is used for Retro Achievements such as a few item locations and palace design updates.
-This guide ensure that players have all the information needed to successfully master the set and understand what the differences in the long play videos and the current version of the hack are.
+There are a few minor differences from the version of this game that is used for Retro Achievements such as a few item locations and palace design updates.
+This guide ensures that players have all the information needed to successfully master the set and understand what the differences in the long play videos and the current version of the hack are.

 ## **Compatibility**